foss-for-synopsys-dwc-arc-processors/embarc_applications/ilight_smartdevice/README.md

 - 1 [iLight bar(Homemade)][32]
 - 1 SD Card
 - 1 iOS SmartPhone
+The list of haraware is shown in the picture following.
+	![ilight_hardware][7]
 The iLight bar is a integrated module made by ourselves.
 The physical picture of it is as follows:
 	![ilight_bar][0]

 ### Required Software
 - Metaware or ARC GNU Toolset